6 min read

 Potential value adjustments can start with the buyer’s letter of intent (LOI).
 Experienced buyers know precisely what they want to achieve in an acquisition.
 Their LOI will outline various conditions that may trigger terms adjustments, withholdings, and escrows – each of which has its place in a fair and equitable deal, with the devil in the details.

 “In preparing for offers and subsequent negotiations,” John Johnson continues, “the M&A advisor should help the seller anticipate and negotiate the conditions, but their ultimate impact may evolve and become clearer throughout the sale process.
 Staying in front of these in preparing, mitigating, and negotiating these is vital to preserving your best value.
-Too often a member of a seller’s deal team may accidently cede value by failing to see the entire landscape of the deal and an experienced M&A intermediary can help keep this from occurring.”
+Too often a member of a seller’s deal team may accidentally cede value by failing to see the entire landscape of the deal and an experienced M&A intermediary can help keep this from occurring.”

 MAJOR FACTORS